pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.hbs.md

 ### <a id="apply-git-tag"></a> `--git-tag`

-Tag in a Git repository from which the workload is going to be created.
+Tag in a Git repository from which the workload is created.
 Can be used with `--git-commit` or `--git-branch`

 ### <a id="apply-git-commit"></a> `--git-commit`

-Commit in Git repo from where the workload is going to be resolved.
+Commit in Git repository| from where the workload is resolved.
 Can be used with `--git-branch` or `git-tag`.

 <details><summary>Example</summary>